cell-org/c0js.cell.computer/README.md

       - `0` if the IPFS encoding of the metadata CID was "raw" type. **Most NFT metadata will have an encoding of 0**.
       - `1` if the IPFS encoding of the metadata CID was "dag-pb" type
     - `receiver`: the receiver address
+    - `relations`: an empty array if no `royalty` was specified.
+If there was a `royalty` information passed in, this will be made of a single item array with the following attributes:
+      - `code`: `11` (as defined in the token script schema)
-    - `royaltyReceiver`: the royalty receiver address
+      - `addr`: the royalty receiver address
-    - `royaltyAmount`: the royalty share amount for the royalty receiver.
+      - `id`: the royalty share amount for the royalty receiver.
   - `domain`: the context in which the token is valid.
 The domain must contain at least the two following attributes:
     - `verifyingContract`: the contract address
     - `chainId`: the chainId of the host contract (1 for mainnet, 4 for rinkeby, etc.)